Marc-Gee/seedsigner/README.md

 The seedsigner can take up to 45 seconds to show its opening screen, however you should see the led light on the circuit board inside flickering throughtout the boot-up sequence.
 <br>

-Note: Please recognize that the software verification process can only validate the software to the extent that the entity that published the software is an honest actor, and their private key is not somehow compromised.
+There are other steps you can take to verify the software, including examining the hash value in the .sha256 text file, but this one has been documented here because it seems the simplest for most people to follow.
+Please recognize that this process can only validate the software to the extent that the entity that first published the key is an honest actor, and assumes the private key has remained uncompromised and is not being used by a malicious actor.

 <br>
 ---------------